qiuxintao101/cobra/docs/detail.rst

   String.
 Default hg19.fasta.
 Path to the reference genome *fasta* file.

 Details
-  For user convenience, CoBRA will automatic download this file if it is not been downloaded.
-However, you may also manually create this file to apply to new species.
+  For user convenience, CoBRA will automatic download this file if it has not been downloaded.
+However, you may also manually create this file to run *CoBRA* on a new species.
-  .. warning:: You need write access to the directory in which the *fasta* file is stored, make sure this is the case or copy the *fasta* file to a different directory.
-The reason is that the pipeline produces a *fasta* index file, which is put in the same directory as the corresponding *fasta* file.
-This is a limitation of *samtools faidx* and not our pipeline.

-  .. note:: This file has to be in concordance with the input data; that is, the exact same genome assembly version must be used.
-In the first step of the pipeline, this is checked explicitly, and any mismatches will result in an error.
+  ..
+Warning:: Chromosome order must correspond to the following files.

 ``TSS.plus.minus.1kb``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
-Path to the refGene plus minus 1kb bed file are stored.
+Path where the refGene plus minus 1kb bed file are stored.

 Details
   Each file must be a valid *BED* file with 5 columns, as follows: